OneRaynyDay/RLEngine/README.md

 And then, we will feed the episodes to a target policy that will run improvements upon it.
 Simple idea.

 Details about implementation is covered in the [blog](https://oneraynyday.github.io/ml/2018/05/24/Reinforcement-Learning-Monte-Carlo/).

+Try running the python files in examples.
+They are examples on how to use the MC model.